 I began The Nodus thinking I would get most of it done in a month, and that it would be out in 3 months at the absolute worst case scenario.
 How wrong I was.
 The Android release took 6 months, partly because I was also studying at the time and also because I was learning how to program with Fusion.
 That was June.
-In December I finally released it for iOS.
+In December I finally released it for iOS (Apple later took it down for not being 64 bit when they changed their OS and I am yet to re-upload it).
 Due to the nature of indie development, life events often delay projects, and even when they don’t, things often seem to take longer than expected.
 A friend of mine in the animation industry once said they estimate how long something will take, then allow for 3 times that.
 It works.

 Keep It Simple

 I have seen developers begin many projects they never finished.
 Before The Nodus I was working on another, bigger project, but in the end I decided I needed something more achievable for a one-man team.
 In general I indie developers should make smaller, simpler games at first, then work on larger projects as experience comes.
 I also think indie developers need to be realistic about their resources and the size of their team and not over reach with projects they will never finish.
 Working on a game is good; releasing a game is even better.
 In that way The Nodus was a perfect first project because the concept was relatively simple, I just had to design enough levels and give the game polish.
 I did all of that, and it works.
 I’m very happy with the finished product.